anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

       "example0_malwareReputationId": 1234,
       "example1_spamReputationId": 7890
     }
+!---
+Figure: note "example0" is required and "example1" adds the new member

 And at some future time, another overlapping superseder such as "example9" may no longer need the function provided by "example0" and may cease to reference it.